News and information for residents and visitors of East Malling, Kent, 26th March 2025

-The proposal by Gladman to build 150 homes to the west of the village looks likely to go ahead despite strong local objections at the Area 2 Planning Committee on 4th December 2024.
-Because of a mistake by TMBC in not sufficiently publicising the process, the consultation period has been extended to 13 December.
+The proposal by Gladman to build 150 homes to the west of the village will now go ahead despite strong local objections at the Area 2 Planning Committee on 4th December 2024.
+Because of a mistake by TMBC in not sufficiently publicising the process, the consultation period was extended to 13 December.

 Maidstone BC opposes Bradbourne Scheme